kozachynskyi/mopeds/README.md

 - Model does not contain any variable lists, instead in just holds an order of variables and respecive casadi variables.
 - Parameter Estimation of NLE models supports direct optimization, before only the sequential optimization was used: for every experiment there was a rootfinder that found solution and provided gradient for optimizer.
 - VariableConstant allows multiple inputs, which are ignored.
 Used to easier switch from Independent Variable to constant
+- Add tools.analyze_scaling() and pe.check_results_bounds to help with selection of scaling bounds

 ### 0.10.1